programs

 2023 Merit Award of Excellence Projects

 The 2023 Awards Evening took place at The Hotel Concord on June 28.
+Read more about the 2023 Awardees here.
 View the presentation slides here.

 Thank you to our 2023 event sponsors: The Hotel Concord, Nathan Wechsler & Company, Stibler Associates, and Resilient Buildings Group.